-01. MOO hardcover notebook
+01. MOO Hardcover Notebook

-Famous for its frankly dizzying array of business cards, MOO has recently branched out into notebooks.
-Built by the company's in-house designers with the same care and consideration as its business cards, MOO's Notebooks come in six colours (split into classic or bright) and are filled with crisp, non-glare, ruled paper.
+The MOO Hardcover Notebooks (opens in new tab) here are available in a choice of six colour combinations (split into classic or bright) and are filled with crisp, non-glare, ruled paper.
 There are also 16 pages of shaded paper in the middle that break up the notebook and give you a space to jot down those sporadic, unrelated thoughts that spring up from time to time.

 05. The Bound Book